Pooh's Hunny Hunt: Ride system

 Pooh's Hunny Hunt uses a trackless ride system developed by Walt Disney Imagineering.
 Although other trackless ride systems do exist on the market (such as ETF's Mystic Mover), Pooh's Hunny Hunt differs in that it uses an array of sensors as opposed to a dedicated wire embedded in the floor.
 A custom local positioning system (LPS; not to be confused with GPS) is used to manage these sensors.
 The patented control system works by directional data being relayed from a master control computer directly to the vehicles which are fashioned to resemble honey pots.
 This data is then used to move an individual honey pot car through a complicated matrix embedded within the actual floor tiles.
 Every few seconds, the master computer generates a random path and ‘steers’ the honey pot in real-time, so as the cars roll through the ride the vehicles are, in fact, being told where to go.
 Because this system is in real-time, they can maneuver accordingly in just fractions of a second.
 This also allows for spontaneous yet synchronized ‘honey pot choreography’ with groups of honey pots (as many as 8 in a single show scene) appearing to ‘dance’ with the others, often timed with ‘beats’ in the music.
 Due to limitless variations possible, each journey through the attraction is unique.
 Overall, Pooh's Hunny Hunt is reported to have had a budget of $130 million.

 Similar rides

-Tokyo Disneyland has another ride that uses trackless technology: Enchanted Tale of Beauty and the Beast.

 Tokyo DisneySea, an amusement park adjacent to Tokyo Disneyland, features Aquatopia.
-The ride uses the same trackless technology as Pooh's Hunny Hunt; however, it runs in a shallow pool.
+That ride uses the same trackless technology as Pooh's Hunny Hunt; however, it runs in a shallow pool.

 Disneyland, Magic Kingdom, Shanghai Disneyland and Hong Kong Disneyland all feature dark rides based on Pooh.
 These rides operate as The Many Adventures of Winnie the Pooh and feature a more traditional track-based dark ride system.